 - Cream the butter using a stand or hand-held mixer, until it is pale and creamy, and has no lumps.
 Add the sugar and mix well.

 - Add the eggs and egg yolk one at a time, mixing well between each addition.
 Add the melted chocolate, and beat well.

-- Add the flour, baking powder, bicarbonate of soda and salt, and mix gently until just combined.
+- Add the flour, cocoa powder, baking powder, bicarbonate of soda and salt, and mix gently until just combined.
 Try to avoid over-mixing.
 Pour in the milk and vanilla extract, and mix gently until fully combined.

 - Fill the cupcake cases ¾ full, as the cupcakes will rise when baking.
 Put in the oven for 20-22 minutes, or until a skewer or toothpick comes out clean when inserted in the middle.
 Leave to cool completely on a wire rack before filling and icing.

 - Place the chocolate chips into a microwave safe bowl, and pour on the cream.
 Give it a stir to ensure that all the chocolate chips are covered, and then top with cubes of butter.
 Pop in the microwave for 30 seconds, and then stir gently.
 Return to the microwave for another 30 seconds, and then stir again.
 If necessary, return to the microwave for another 30 seconds.
 Stir until you have a thick smooth ganache, and then pop in the fridge for 20 minutes or so until it has thickened up enough to pipe.
 Remove the centres of the cupcakes with an apple corer or a sharp knife.
 Pipe or spoon the ganache into the centres of each of the cupcakes, and set aside.

 - Pour the milk into a small saucepan, and add the broken bourbon biscuits.
 Heat on low and simmer for 5 minutes or so, stirring occasionally, until the biscuits have broken down and a paste has formed.
 Remove from the heat and leave to cool for half an hour or so.